LisaLi525/LisaLi525/README.md

 ## Projects
 I have worked on diverse projects, including customer insights, deal journey optimization, search engine optimization, automated reporting, forecasting, and recommendation engine development.
 Technologies used include AWS, Google Cloud Platform, R, Python, SQL, and various analytics and visualization tools.

-For detailed information, please refer to the [Projects](#) section in my GitHub repository.
+Please refer to the [Projects](#) section in my GitHub repository for detailed information.

 ## Contact
 Feel free to reach out to me at caiwenli525@gmail.com.
 I am open to collaboration and discussion on data science, machine learning, and related topics.